swdevpa/TiktokAutoUploader/README.md

 *   **`Error during upload: [Errno 2] No such file or directory: 'ffmpeg'`**:
     `ffmpeg` is not installed or not in the system's PATH.
 Install it using `sudo apt install ffmpeg -y`.
 If it's installed but still not found, ensure the `PATH` environment variable in your systemd service file includes the directory where `ffmpeg` is located (e.g., `/usr/bin`).

+*   **`fastapi` raises `RuntimeError: Form data requires `python-multipart` to be installed`**:
+    FastAPI’s form parsing requires `python-multipart`.
+That dependency is now in `requirements.txt`, so reinstall from the repo (`sudo -H -u tiktokapi /opt/TiktokAutoUploader/.venv/bin/python -m pip install -r /opt/TiktokAutoUploader/requirements.txt`) if it still reports missing packages.

 *   **`Playwright browser binaries are missing.
 Run 'npx playwright install chromium' inside tiktok_uploader/tiktok-signature.`**:
     This means Playwright cannot find the browser it needs.
 Ensure you have: